Showing posts with label Rules. Show all posts

 The story...

-I've lived too much of my life rebelling against systems that didn't work best for me or seemed unfair.
+I've lived too much of my life rebelling against systems that didn't seem to work best for me - "unfair."
 Like many, I likely grew up self focused and less concerned about other people or the community at large.
-It seems I wasn't interested much in the macro picture of life and worked to sub-optimize my own micro situation - the world of me, myself and I.
+It seems I wasn't interested much in the macro picture of life.
+"I" worked to sub-optimize my own micro situation - the world of me, myself and I.

 I must've valued the availability of a close and safe parking space when I needed it.
 It's logical that parking lots can't be designed to hold the greatest number of cars that may want to park there.
 And, I didn't want to pave paradise and put up a parking lot.
 So, we do need to obey rules that best serve our community?

 Now, I'm so thankful for community leaders who actually work their vision of the future into fruition.
 And, I'm pleased to pay my taxes and have less consternation about paying parking fees too.
-Rather than merely enforcing the rules against my will, I expect that it might have been better to teach the younger me about the value of community and the need for the rules that help sustain it.
+Rather than merely enforcing the rules against my will, I expect that it might've been better to teach the younger me about the value of community and the need for the sustaining rules.

 The only church in town needs rules too.
 If they've white carpet then those entering must take off their shoes.
 Rules may also be required to protect the "essentials" that're necessary to sustain and grow us.